 While working remotely during my gap year for Romulus Capital, a VC firm in Boston, I had the chance to collaborate on sustainable housing startups and to discuss Latin American Web3 startups with various Yale students and alumni.
 Remembering their expertise and insight, I realized Yale would be the best place for me.

-The other influential factor was a piece I came across in The Globalist from 2012 on Startup Chile (before it was widely known), stating that it was an up-and-coming version of Silicon Valley within South America.
+The other influential factor was a piece I came across in The Globalist from 2012 on Startup Chile , stating that it was an up-and-coming version of Silicon Valley within South America.
 I want to be in a place that a decade ago was already able to recognize the value of Latin American accelerators and entrepreneurs and what they can do for the region and the world.
 I can’t wait to join the Yale Entrepreneurial Society and live out its mission of building “diverse, scrappy & unbounded” entrepreneurs and VCs.

 I want to become involved in an ecosystem that believes in its students and provides so much support to the companies incubated at the university, like Snackpass (YCombinator, A16Z) and Prepared (Thiel Fellowship).
 The access to thousands of alumni in the VC/startup space will accelerate my development as an entrepreneur and investor.
 Furthermore, I plan to continue developing my own recycling startup, Recyco, and to participate in the Tsai CITY Summer fellowship as well as apply for the Climate Change Innovation Grant.

 In terms of scientific training, in addition to the high-level coursework I know I will receive through the CS major, I look forward to engaging in cutting-edge Machine Learning (ML) research.
-I am fascinated by the algorithm-hardware co-design approach led by Dr. Priya Panda in the Intelligent Computing Lab, especially the CMOS-based Deep Neural Network accelerators.
+I am fascinated by Dr. Priya Panda’s algorithm-hardware co-design approach in the Intelligent Computing Lab, especially the CMOS-based Deep Neural Network accelerators.
 With the ever-increasing size and complexity of ML algorithms, we will not only need a general increase in computing power, but also custom processors designed specifically to accelerate those processes, such as those being built at the lab.

 Yale’s strong liberal arts program will allow me to gain the understanding I need of how Argentina and other developing countries fit into the global economy.
 I’ll be able to take courses like Economic Evolution of the Latin American and Caribbean Countries so I can supplement my technical training with a foundation in international political economy.